 NOTE: The Builders Inventory Exemption applies only to improvements made on or after July 1, 2015.

-Application for exemption is timely submitted by January 31 of the year applied for.
-Application must be made every year that the exemption is to be received.
+Application for exemption is timely submitted by January 31st of the year for which applied.
+A one-time application must be made for the exemption is to be received.